dploeger/jekyll-revealjs/README.md

 Fragments allow slide elements to come one by one.
 This is often used in lists to subsequently show fragments of a list during a presentation.

-To use fragments, jekyll-reveal.js includes a jekyll-plugin, that simplifies the use of fragments in markdown.
-To specify the current element as a fragment, use the {% fragment %}-tag like this:
+To use fragments, jekyll-reveal.js provides a jekyll include, that simplifies the use of fragments in markdown.
+To specify the current element as a fragment, use {% include fragment.html %} like this:

     # Slide

-    * This {% fragment %}
+    * This {% include fragment.html %}
-    * will {% fragment %}
+    * will {% include fragment.html %}
-    * come one by one {% fragment %}
+    * come one by one {% include fragment.html %}

 ### Slide backgrounds

 To modify the background of the current slide, jekyll-reveal.js also includes a simplification
-plugin:
+include:

     # Slide

-    {% background white %}
+    {% include background.html color="white" %}

     This slide has a white background